-Built in the early 2000s by a Singaporean billionaire and housed in a former Nazi airplane hangar in Brandenburg, Tropical Islands’ gigantic gray dome hosts thousands of visitors a day, all looking to escape Germany’s frigid climate.
+Built in the early 2000s and housed on a former Nazi airfield in Brandenburg, Tropical Islands’ gigantic gray dome hosts thousands of visitors a day, all looking to escape Germany’s frigid climate.
 If we live in a globalized world, than Tropical Islands is its zenith—an easily digestible mish-mash of cultural appropriation, just an hour’s drive from Berlin.

 “You don’t find something like this anywhere else,” Sandra Nolte, a park representative told Quartz during an early April visit.
 The weather was brisk and cloudy outside.
 Inside, a sweating woman in shorts sipped a mai-tai in front of a Buddha statue.
 “It’s very special.”

 She explained that customers are drawn to the park because of price and convenience.
 At 42 euro for a day pass, it’s certainly cheaper than a ticket to Bangkok, and easier to reach, too.
 Most of their clients are German or Polish (they’re only a few kilometers from the Polish border), and winter, unsurprisingly, is the park’s busiest time.
 Business is good year-round, though, and Tropical Islands has expanded.
 They recently completed a new, outdoor section, and are now organizing weddings.